GuiTeK/aws-s3-oauth2-okta/blog/article.md

 However, we quickly ran into an issue: AWS S3 does not provide any native, out-of-the-box authentication/authorization process.
 Because it was an internal-only website, we needed some kind of authorization mechanism to prevent non-authorized users from accessing our website and reports.

-That's when we started to look for a solution.
+We needed to find a solution to secure our internal static website on AWS S3.

 ## Discovering the solution with CloudFront and Lambda@Edge